peteroupc/peteroupc.github.io/graphics.md

 #### Screen image effects (filters)

 - Effects that modify the game screen image to emulate CRT displays[^68] are outside the scope of this challenge.
-So are effects that [**scale**](https://www.pcgamingwiki.com/wiki/Glossary:Scaling) the game screen to fit the height or width of the player's display.[^69] This specification assumes those effects are not in place.
+So are effects that [**scale**](https://www.pcgamingwiki.com/wiki/Glossary:Scaling) the game screen to fit the height or width of the player's display,[^69] and effects that simulate the interlaced video display of NTSC- and PAL-compatible TV screens.
+This specification assumes those effects are not in place.
 A game can have those effects if it wishes, but they should be in-game settings.

 <a id=Sounds></a>